 Some ads are just so good, you have to tear them out and keep them.
 In fact, many people will advise you to do just that.
 It’s for inspiration, right?
-But sometimes “inspiration” can get in the way of “creation”.
-Find out how to use other ads to help you—and when having them around is a really bad idea…
+But sometimes “inspiration” can get in the way of “creation.”
+Find out how to use other ads to help you—and when having them around is a bad idea.

-Simply put a “swipe file” is your personal collection of ads you’ve liked: things that have struck you as really clever, creative, innovative and/or effective.
-You might tear an ad out of a magazine, set aside a piece of direct mail, take a camera phone shot of a billboard or any number of things like that.
+Simply put, a “swipe file” is your personal collection of ads you’ve liked—things that have struck you as really clever, creative, innovative, and/or effective.
+You might tear an ad out of a magazine, set aside a piece of direct mail, take a camera phone shot of a billboard, or other things like that.
 All of these together comprise your swipe file.

-So, yes, it’s a good idea to keep a swipe file and, as the term “file” implies, try to keep all of your swipe in the same place.
-Your print swipe should all go in the same physical folder and your electronic swipe should all go in the same folder on your computer.
+So, yes, it’s a good idea to keep a swipe file.
+As the term “file” implies, try to keep all your swipes in the same place.
+Your print swipe should all go in the same physical folder.
+Your electronic swipe should all go in the same folder on your computer.
 This way, you’ll be able to find it all at once when you want to look at it.

-Now, however, for the downside of swipe—and when it can actually be dangerous.
-Your swipe files are there to inspire you; to help you look at things in different ways and challenge yourself to be more creative.
-You should be flipping through your swipe file in between projects or at the very, very initial stages of concepting a project.
+Now, however, for the downside of swipe—and when it can be dangerous.
+Your swipe files are there to inspire you, to help you look at things in different ways and challenge yourself to be more creative.
+You should be flipping through your swipe file between projects or at the very initial stages of concepting a project.

 Part of what makes great copy so effective is that it catches your attention and stays with you—which is exactly what you don’t want when you’re trying to create copy of your own.
 If you look at your swipe file while you’re trying to write copy, you’re going to be influenced by those words and those turns of phrase.